12 Must-Track Customer Retention Metrics for Growth (2023)

 How to improve expansion MRR rate

 Upselling is a fundamental tactic behind increasing your expansion MRR.
-If you do it right, upselling can also increase your brand loyalty because customers who buy more are those that already love your product.
+If you do it right, upselling can also increase your brand loyalty because customers who buy more already love your product.

 9. Daily/Weekly/Monthly active users (DAU/WAU/MAU)